All Episodes

 A woman who made the decision to carry to term a baby she knew to be developmentally disabled.

-She makes McCain, Naval Academy graduate, fighter pilot, and prisoner of war, look like just another grouchy old rich white guy.
+She makes McCain, Naval Academy graduate, fighter pilot, and prisoner of war, look like just another grouchy, old, rich white guy.

 Oh, right, he is.

-Susan Reimer, they're bitter, they are angry, they are fit to be tied out there because they know they've got nobody like her in the Democrat Party.
+They are fit to be tied out there because they know they've got nobody like her in the Democrat Party.

 We'll be back.

-All right, ladies and gentlemen, one more audio soundbite, and then I will lay out for you brilliantly as only I can the contradictions of the American left on feminism and liberalism.
+All right, ladies and gentlemen, one more audio soundbite, and then I will lay out for you brilliantly, as only I can, the contradictions of the American left on feminism and liberalism.

-Last night, CNN's election center, the host Campbell Brown said this about the news that Governor Sarah Palin's daughter is pregnant.
+Last night, CNN's Election Center, the host, Campbell Brown, said this about the news that Governor Sarah Palin's daughter is pregnant.

 In an ideal world, it would be private.